krbnite/krbnite.github.io/about.md

 magnetospheric state variables, generate and test hypotheses, and compare with simulations and predictive models.

+I worked at the WWE for a stint, where I did all kinds of crazy cool things -- and now I'm in digital health, where I'm doing even more interesting things.

 ### More Info
 * My CV
   - [Full Version](https://github.com/krbnite/CV/blob/master/Full%20Version/Kevin-Urban-Full-CV.pdf)